datvt-pexdia/robot-max-controller/README.md

 ## ESP8266 firmware

-The firmware is designed for NodeMCU-style ESP8266 boards.
-It runs in REAL mode and controls Meccano M.A.X hardware.
+The firmware is designed for NodeMCU-style ESP8266 boards and runs in REAL mode only.

-Update `firmware/main/Config.h` with your Wi-Fi credentials and server IP before flashing.
+Update `firmware/src/Config.h` with your Wi-Fi credentials and server IP before flashing.

 ### Meccano M.A.X Configuration

-Configure the MAX bus wiring in `Config.h`:
+Configure the MAX bus wiring in `firmware/src/Config.h`:

 - `MAX_DATA_PIN`: ESP8266 pin connected to MAX bus data wire (default: `D4`)
 - `MAX_LEFT_POS`: Device position of left motor on MAX chain (default: `0`)